loughjo/pands-problem-sheet/README.md

 Description of Program : A program that calculates somebody's Body Mass Index (BMI)

-The following site describes how to use the round function in python https://www.tutorialspoint.com/How-to-round-down-to-2-decimals-a-float-using-Python
+The following site describes how to use the round function in python.<br />
+https://www.tutorialspoint.com/How-to-round-down-to-2-decimals-a-float-using-Python

-The stackoverflow link shows how to add the "squared" symbol or "m to the pwer of 2" https://stackoverflow.com/questions/8651361/how-do-you-print-superscript-in-
+The stackoverflow link shows how to add the "squared" symbol or "m to the pwer of 2".<br />
+https://stackoverflow.com/questions/8651361/how-do-you-print-superscript-in-

 The youtube link is a tutorial on BMI formula or calculating the BMI.